Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pro Tips for Blissful Nights Mattress Owners

-• Give foam beds several nights to settle before judging firmness and alignment.
+• Give foam beds a few nights to settle (and off-gas) before judging firmness and alignment.

-• If you sleep hot, pair the mattress with breathable cotton or percale sheets instead of heavy microfiber.
+• If you sleep hot, use breathable cotton or percale sheets instead of heavy microfiber.

 • If you sit on the edge daily, rotate the mattress (when allowed) to spread wear.

-• For side sleepers on medium-firm foam, use a slightly thicker pillow to keep the neck neutral.
+• For side sleeping on medium-firm foam, a slightly thicker pillow can help keep your neck neutral.

-• If motion isolation is your top priority, keep the bed frame rigid and avoid squeaky supports.
+• If motion isolation is the priority, keep the bed frame rigid and eliminate squeaky supports.

-• Protect the surface with a quality protector early; it’s easier than trying to clean foam later.
+• Use a mattress protector early; it’s much easier than trying to spot-clean foam later.

 FAQs